Keeaira Press Publications

 KNOW A FEW WORDS A book conceived by a group of Queensland Aborigines wanting to pass on some of their knowledge of traditional languages.
 This book is recommended for schools and anyone interested in Aboriginal people and their languages.
 Keeaira Press, 1996,

-cardcover, 44 pages, printed on coated art paper, 20 plates. $30.00 |
+cardcover, 44 pages, printed on coated art paper, 20 plates.
+NOT AVAILABLE |

 Click Here for a Printable Order Form (PDF format)